matt-writes-code/investment-banking/src/md/financial-markets.md

 - Market makers: A haircut is the small difference between the buy and sell price of a securities in a stagnant market.
 An investor may buy a stock for $10 and sell them for $10.05 to make a small profit of 5 cents per stock - the haircut.
 - Loans: Securities used as a collatoral for a debt may be devalued slightly to provide a cushion for the lender in case the price of the stocks fall.
 The devaluation is called the haircut.
 An investment bank may devalue a borrower's share price used as collateral from $100 to $80.

-**Collateralised Debt Obligation** | CDOs are packaged debts that an investment banks distribute to investors.
-CDOs are then divided into tranches.
-Senior tranches are low risk and have the first claim if loans default.
-Junior tranches have high returns but have the last claim.

 **Fund Transfer Pricing** | FTP is a system used to assess the overall company's profitability with every additional funding.

 **Underwriting** | The process whereby an investor or institution takes on a financial risk for a fee.
 Underwriting can be done for insurance, loans, and securities.